How long will it take to be initiated?

 What is a Pi Chi?

 A Pi Chi is a disaffiliated sorority member who acts as your counselor or guide during Formal Recruitment.
 She is your go-to-girl during the recruitment process.
 Your counselor will be in contact with you through phone and email the first week of August.

 How does Formal Recruitment Work?

 Formal Recruitment is the main process the five NPC sororities at UCA use to recruit new members.
-It's a three day process that takes place in mid-September.
+It's a three day process that takes place in late August.
 Formal Recruitment is a mutual selection process - just as the sororities are narrowing down the number of women attending each round, you (as the Potential New Member) are indicating to Panhellenic which events you would like to attend the next day.